Today we will urge the government to come clean about the impact of delays, chaos and failing programmes at the Department for Work and Pensions.

 The government must act now to end the appalling indignity which so many vulnerable people are experiencing when they most need our support.

 Rachel Reeves MP is shadow secretary of state for work and pensionsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.